roualdes/bridgestan/julia/docs/src/julia.md

 This assumes you have followed the [Getting Started guide](../getting-started.rst) to install BridgeStan's pre-requisites and downloaded a copy of the BridgeStan source code.

-To install the Julia interface, you can either install it directly from Github with
+To install the Julia interface, you can either install it directly from Github by running the following inside a Julia REPL

 ```julia
 ] add https://github.com/roualdes/bridgestan.git:julia